mtmanning93/Reach_reports/README.md

 ### ElephantSQL Deployment
 ---------------------------
-For this project, I decide to use ElephantSQL which uses PostgreSQL databases.
-In order to set up ElephantSQL follow these steps:
+Originally for this project, ElephantSQL was used which uses PostgreSQL databases.
+However ElephantSQL will reach end of life early 2025, therfore the databases were migrated to Neon, see ['Neon Deployment'](#neon-deployment) for more.
+In case of necessity, in order to set up ElephantSQL follow these steps:

 **1. Create an account or log in to your ElephantSQL dashboard and click the green 'Create New Instance' Button.**